Alissonpcl/airflow-learning/new_structure/docker/README.md

 ## Starting the container

-The current yaml file in this repo is customized the use the correct path for local folders (dags, plugins, logs).
+> The current yaml file in this repo is customized.
 At the beginning of the file you can find comments about the changes that were made.

 ```shell
 # Download the yaml file